Z0rdak/MultiVersionModDevTool/README.md

 - Uploading mods to Modrinth/Curseforge

 Its mainly intended for personal usage, but feel free to adapt it and use it for yourself.

+# Notes

+Workflow notes

+## Adding a new version to the config